minervaclient/minervaclient/README.md

 ### **Unreleased**
 Features to be added in the future include:

-- (Library) Documentation to make this a proper API for more reusability and other spin-off projects like a full website, maybe Android/iOS apps.
+- (Library) Documentation to make this a proper API for more reusability and other spin-off projects like a full website, maybe Android/iOS apps
-- (CLI) Temporary remembering of Minerva credentials in native terminal/console to prevent the need for repeated logons for every command call.
-- (CLI/Library) Create commands to alter settings that config.py contains
+- (CLI/Library) Create commands to alter settings that config.py contains, implement `ConfigParser` module
 - (CLI/Library) Integrate the scripts from extras/ into the main package, either as part of the library or as a Command Line Tool
+- (CLI) Allow username and password entry as arguments in native command line tool
 - (CLI) Streamline interactive shell, and provide comprehensive help messages and documentation
+- (CLI) Temporary remembering of Minerva credentials in native terminal/console.
+Implement `keyring` module for secure credentials storage
+- (CLI) Implement caching feature to store data/info on courses from eCalendar
-- (CLI) Allow username and password entry as arguments in native command line tool
+- (CLI) Integrate eCalendar features into command line tool

+### **Version 1.3.0 - July 17, 2018**

+#### New Features:

+- eCalendar scraping added to library

 ### **Version 1.2.0 - June 25, 2018**